ArcShahi/Vintage/README.md

 .\init.ps1
 ```

-This will download and install Python and the Pillow module automatically!
+This will download and install Python and the Pillow module automatically

+-Shahi

+## AI USAGE DISCLOSURE

+THE SCRIPT AND THE README IS WRITTEN WITHOUT ANY HELP OF ANY LLM, CO-PILOT, AI AGENT OR WHATEVER.
+The Powershell script is partially AI Generated.
+WHICH ?
+It's irrelevant.
+Each one of them generated almost identical code.
+The README commit messages are sometimes self suggested by Github copilot.